The current working procedures have been created based on multiple updated sources from within the dental and medical professions and the government.

 We will of course be providing dental care to all of our patients in the safest possible environment.
 We greatly appreciate your assistance with any new or modified procedures at the practice.

-If you are an NHS Patient and do meet the NHS triaging criteria you will still be offered a telephone call back by one of our dentists to provide an assessment, advice and prescription of pain relief or antibiotics.
-If the dentist feels you may require treatment to be performed – then you will be offered either a face to face appointment with one of our dentists (if we can do the treatment in house) or a referral to a local urgent dental care hub for the treatment (if we are unable to perform that treatment in house at this moment in time).
+If you are an NHS Patient and you are experiencing a dental problem you will be offered a telephone call back by one of our dentists once you have completed a dental emergency questionnaire (that will be provided by the practice via an email).
+The dentist will provide an assessment, advice and prescription of pain relief or antibiotics if necessary.
+If the dentist feels you need to be seen, then you will be offered either a face to face appointment with one of our dentists (if we can do the treatment in-house) or a referral to a local urgent dental care hub for the treatment (if we are unable to perform that treatment in-house).

-This urgent dental care clinic will perform its own telephone assessment and will decide if you meet their criteria.
+The urgent dental care clinic will perform its own telephone assessment and will decide if you meet their criteria.
 We have no control over the time frame for this.
-We cannot guarantee if you will be given an appointment within a couple of days or whether it will be a week or so, or even if they will agree to see you.
+We cannot guarantee when your appointment will be as it is a service not linked with our practice.

 What treatments are we allowed to perform:

-Dentists will only be permitted to do treatments that do not create an aerosol.
-This is created from use of the dental drills inside and outside of the mouth and the air and water syringe jets.
+Dentists are required to adopt a safe approach to patient care during the COVID-19 pandemic, only performing an aerosol generating procedure when necessary.
+An aerosol is created from the use of the dental drills inside and outside of the mouth and the air and water syringe jets.

 - Intra-oral and extra oral x-rays